Study of the $B^-\to K^-\eta\eta_c$ decay due to the $D\bar{D}$ bound state: Results and Discussion

 \section{Results and Discussion}

-In our model, we have two free parameters, $V_p$ and $\beta$.
-The parameter $V_p$ is a global factor and its value does not affect the shapes of the $\eta \eta_c$ and $K^- \eta$ invariant mass distributions, and thus we take $V_p=1$ for simplicity.
-The parameter $\beta$ represents the relative weight of the contribution from $K^*_0(1430)$ with respect to that from $X(3700)$, and we take the default value $\beta=0.004$ in order to make the contributions from $X(3700)$ and $K^*_0(1430)$ within the same order of magnitude.
+In our model, we have three free parameters, $V_p$, $\beta$ and $\varphi$.
+The parameter $V_p$ is a global factor and its value does not affect the shapes of the $\eta \eta_c$, $K^- \eta$, and $K^-\eta_c$ invariant mass distributions, and thus we take $V_p=1$ for simplicity.
+The parameter $\beta$ represents the relative weight of the $K^*_0(1430)$ contribution with respect to that of $X(3700)$, and the parameter $\varphi$ is the relative phase between these two amplitudes.